 Keep in mind that the caffeine content in a cup of coffee can vary depending on the type of coffee bean and brew time.
-Experts recommend sticking to around 200 to 300 milligrams of caffeine as a “safe” level each day.
+Experts recommend sticking to around 200 to of caffeine as a “safe” level each day.

 Read on to learn more about caffeine and breastfeeding.

 Caffeine levels peak in breast milk around hours after consumption before tapering off.
 And very little caffeine actually passes through breast milk when you drink coffee.

 According to results from an , between 0.06 to 1.5 percent of the maternal dose of caffeine reaches baby while breastfeeding.

 Caffeine is found in other foods and beverages, such as tea, chocolate, energy drinks, and sodas.
 Remember to include all sources of caffeine when calculating your daily caffeine intake.

 While the American Academy of Pediatrics has classed caffeine as a “maternal medication usually compatible with breastfeeding,” it’s still a good idea to limit your intake to 300 milligrams of caffeine or less per day.